nikbearbrown/INFO_7390_Art_and_Science_of_Data/Data_Visualization/README.md

 Removing outliers purely because they were in the dataset's extremes can lead to inconsistent results, which would be harmful to your objectives as a data analyst.
 The statistical significance of the analysis could be lowered as a result of these inconsistencies.

+What causes outliers to appear in datasets?

+It's important to consider how outliers get into datasets in the first place now that we understand what they are and how to spot them.

+Some of the more frequent reasons for outliers in datasets are listed below:

+Human error, such as a misspelling, when manually entering data intentional mistakes, like adding mock outliers to a sample to test detection algorithms.

+Sampling errors that result from removing or combining data from unreliable or inconsistent sources, Data processing mistakes brought on by unintentional dataset changes or data tampering

+Instrumental error-related measurement errors

- These are unusual data points that can heavily influence the overall visualization.
+Experimental blunders that occur during the design, execution, or data extraction stage These are unusual data points that can heavily influence the overall visualization.
     * Numeric: Use Box-whisker plots to identify values that fall outside the interquartile range.
     * Categorical: Identify rare values or those that occur less frequently.